RunestoneInteractive/httlads/_sources/TextualAnalysis/merging_data.rst

 countries that person has visited, the place the passport was issued, and this could also be stored in a DataFrame.

-An example of a one-to-many relationship is a customer and the the things they have ordered from Amazon.
+An example of a one-to-many relationship is a customer and the things they have ordered from Amazon.
 A particular customer may have ordered many things, but a given order can only belong to a single customer.